arielrp01/arielrp01.github.io/bikesharing.md

-## Data Analysis | Activity Monitoring Device Report
+## Data Analysis | Cyclistic Bike Share Case Study
 ### Introduction

 This project was completed for the [Google Data Analytics Capstone](https://www.coursera.org/learn/google-data-analytics-capstone) course and focused on analyzing biksharing data and making recommendations for converting casual users to annual members.